Main Content

 Note:

-The formal address only appears after an answer has been given.
-A common approach used by attackers is to be polite but pushy in order to fulfil their wishes.
-They present themselves as extremely busy and rely on the politeness of their counterpart.
-In doing so, they often exploit power relations, in this case the attacker pretends to be a professor.
-In this situation, the people concerned are naturally under pressure.
+The salutation only appears after a reply has been given.
+A common approach used by attackers is a polite but intrusive approach to fulfil their wishes, as expressed in the email message ‘Thanks for getting back to my email’, for example.
+They present themselves as highly involved and rely on the politeness of their counterpart, for example by using the phrase ‘I need your help’.
+They often exploit power relationships, in this case the attacker pretending to be a professor.
+In this situation, the person concerned is naturally under pressure.
 This is because the situation suggests that if they do not fulfil the request, this could have consequences for their studies or work.

 At this point, the scammer's claim has been confirmed by the person concerned.